wagtail/wagtail/docs/reference/contrib/forms/customisation.rst

 Customise form submissions listing in Wagtail Admin
 ---------------------------------------------------

-The Admin listing of form submissions can be customised by overriding ``get_list_submissions_view_class`` on your FormPage model.
+The Admin listing of form submissions can be customised by setting the attribute ``submissions_list_view_class`` on your FormPage model.

-The list view class must be a subclass of ``ListSubmissionsView`` from ``wagtail.contrib.forms.views``, which is a child class of `Django's class based ListView <https://docs.djangoproject.com/en/2.0/ref/class-based-views/generic-display/#listview>`_.
+The list view class must be a subclass of ``SubmissionsListView`` from ``wagtail.contrib.forms.views``, which is a child class of `Django's class based ListView <https://docs.djangoproject.com/en/2.0/ref/class-based-views/generic-display/#listview>`_.

 Example:

 .. code-block:: python

     from wagtail.contrib.forms.models import AbstractEmailForm, AbstractFormField
-    from wagtail.contrib.forms.views import ListSubmissionsView
+    from wagtail.contrib.forms.views import SubmissionsListView

-    class CustomListSubmissionsView(ListSubmissionsView):
+    class CustomSubmissionsListView(SubmissionsListView):
         paginate_by = 50  # show more submissions per page, default is 20
         ordering = ('submit_time',)  # order submissions by oldest first, normally newest first ordering_csv = ('-submit_time',)  # order csv export by newest first, normally oldest first